-Not only is safety a factor when analysing driver behavior, but hard acceleration, braking and cornering also negatively impacts fuel economy on the highway and wears out your vehicles quickly.
+Not only is safety a factor when analysing driver behaviour, but hard acceleration, braking and cornering also negatively impacts fuel economy on the highway and wears out your vehicles quickly.

 To learn more, visit the Fleet Success Center on the Geotab Community.